dailymotion/react-collider/README.md

 })
 ```

-**Important** If you're not using es6 to write your components, be sure to define the `displayName` of your components.
+**Important:** If you're not using es6 to write your components, be sure to define the `displayName` of your components.
 This is necessary for the module to correctly return the data.